What is B2B lead generation?

 SQL | Fully qualified with clear purchasing intent | Sales (AE) | Ready for direct engagement |

-Marketing qualified leads (MQLs) are early-stage prospects who have shown interest but aren't quite ready for a sales conversation.
-They've interacted with your brand in ways that signal potential fit and intent.
+Marketing qualified leads (MQLs) are early-stage prospects who have shown interest but are not quite ready for a sales conversation.
+They have interacted with your brand in ways that signal potential fit and intent.

 Common MQL behaviors to track: